About Us

 Crop farming is almost unbelievably extractive.
 It takes a lot of resources to grow tomatoes from dirt, and when the tomatoes are picked and trucked off somewhere else, very few of those resources make it back into the local soil, even with the best composting program.
 Conventional farming might be reasonably compared to strip-mining the soil.
 Some methods of organic farming can be less extractive, but others are not.
 We don’t have anything against conventional farmers or miners: these are choices they make with the information and resources they have, and we are in solidarity with American working families regardless of their livelihood, so long as it’s legal and ethical.
 But we don’t have any interest in strip-mining the soil on our family farm.

-In nature, animal manure returns many soil resources to the local soil.
+Animals are always a vital part of any natural ecosystem and are fundamentally necessary for regenerative agriculture.
+In nature, animal manure returns resources to the soil.
 In addition, grazing and foraging prompt plants to make better use of the available resources to regrow even stronger before animals return to graze again.
 And, in nature, animals almost never stay in one place for long.
-They graze some, and then move on to “greener pastures”, allowing the places they have been to rest and recover.
+They graze some, and then are chased off by predators or move on to “greener pastures”, allowing the places they have been to rest and recover.
 Mirroring this natural animal behavior as much as possible helps farmers and ranchers regenerate soil fertility.

 Regenerative Agriculture is a holistic process of managing a farm in a way that adds rather than extracts.
 Plant two trees for every one you harvest.
 Add natural nutrients to the soil, not poisonous chemicals.
 In place of a tractor, use animals, doing what they want to do anyways, to combat weeds and pests and deposit fertilizer.
 Support and invest in the local community, rather than paying the lowest wages possible to ship a product to consumers who will never even know where it comes from.